 Find the official information on the Coronavirus Aid, Relief, and Economic Security (CARES) Act here.

-Individual states are also offering grant and loan programs, so check your state's department of labor/commerce website.
+Individual states and counties are also offering grant and loan programs, so check your state's department of labor/commerce website.
 The U.S. Chamber of Commerce has a guide for small businesses.

 Local banks may have programs as well—you can find out what your bank is offering through the American Bankers Association.
 If you already work with a loan officer or SBA lender, consider consulting with them as soon as possible so you can begin gathering the documentation you'll need for possible loans.